BaxoPlenty/quebec-rojo-setup/README.md

 -   This setup supports **single-place** projects
     -   There is a second branch called `multiplace` for projects that need more than one place
+-   This repository has some sample scripts, make sure to **remove these** once you get started!

 ## 🌳 Project Structure